fief-dev/docs/reusables/api-key-callout.md

     It'll be useful if you need, for example, to manage tenants or clients programmatically from your own application.

 !!! warning "Keep it secret and safe"
-    An API key gives **complete accesss** to your workspace data.
+    An API key gives **complete accesss** to your instance data.
 Keep it somewhere safe and don't share it with anyone.